tistarsec/electron/native_mate/README.md

 * `object_template_builder_deprecated.h` - A handy utility for creation of `v8::ObjectTemplate`.
 * `wrappable.h` - Base class for C++ classes that want to be owned by the V8 GC.
   Wrappable objects are automatically deleted when GC discovers that nothing in the V8 heap refers to them.
-This is also an easy way to expose C++ objects to JavaScript.
+This is also a better way to expose C++ objects to JavaScript.